Visit the National WW2 Museum in New Orleans

 If you want to be victorious in your quest to see it all, arm yourselves with these weapons before you go: download the official Museum campus map and also the free WWII Museum App (available for both iPhone and Android).

-Group rates (10 or more people) Call 1-877-813-3329 ext.
-222 or email email@example.com at least one week in advance to determine if your preferred date and arrival time is available.
+(10 or more people) Call 1-877-813-3329 ext.
+222 or email firstname.lastname@example.org at least one week in advance to determine if your preferred date and arrival time are available.

-The museum is located at 945 Magazine Street, nine blocks from Canal St. and the French Quarter.
+The museum is located at 945 Magazine Street, nine blocks from Canal St. and the French Quarter (map + directions).

 Note: As of July 2016, Andrew Higgins Drive is temporarily closed to vehicles and pedestrians between Camp Street and Magazine Street due to construction.
 Enter the museum at 945 Magazine Street.

 You can get maps and ticket prices by looking at the New Orleans Regional Transit Authority.
 Also, take a look at our post on How to Ride the Streetcar in NOLA.